A Weighted Loss Approach to Robust Federated Learning under Data Heterogeneity: Experimental Results

-Importantly, when $f > 2$, Table \ref{Accuracy averaged} shows that WoLA almost always ranks in the top three regardless of the scenario (exceptions: Purchase100 $\alpha=0.3$, $f=4$ and CIFAR10 $\alpha=0.3$, $f=8$).
-While WoLA$^\dagger$ does not frequently appear among the top values, it outperforms non-WoLA strategies most of the time on MNIST and Fashion MNIST, often on Purchase100, and occasionally on CIFAR10.
+Importantly, when $f > 2$, Table~\ref{main_worst_results_1} shows that WoLA almost always ranks in the top three regardless of the scenario (exceptions: Fashion MNIST $\alpha=0.3$, $f=2$; and CIFAR10 $\alpha=0.3$, $f=2,8$).
+While WoLA$^\dagger$ rarely ranks among the top values, it usually outperforms non-WoLA strategies.